richardanaya/nopwd/README.md

 This library can also generate API codee, login codes cannot be used as api codes as well as api codes cannot be used as login.

 **Note: this library is not enough for production grade login system, but it might be good for experiments.
 Consider more issues such as rate limitting, blacklisting, asking for a new code before the old one expires.
-If you are in doube, look at the source of this project.
+If you are in doubt, look at the source of this project.
 It's very minimal.**

 ```go
 // What secret should tokens be validated with?